-A simple frontend for ffmpeg to transcode video files to DNxHD
+A simple frontend for FFmpeg to transcode video files to DNxHD

-In Post-Production, AVC(h.264) and other codec are often chosen for file exchange because of their small storage footprint.
-These codecs use a long-GOP strategy, which result in a small file size but can have poor performance in media editing applications.
 The goal of this app is to transcode any video to intra-frame VC-3 (DNxHD/DNxHR) with an easy, set-and-forget workflow.
-Ideally, after you found your preferred settings, simply throw any new file onto the Dock app icon to process automatically in the background to your desired target folder.
+Ideally, after you found your preferred settings, simply throw any new file(s) onto the Dock or App icon to process automatically in the background to your desired destination folder.

 Converted files are stored in the same folder as the the original by default, but you can also select a custom destination folder.